ChampionTej05/DevOps-Learning/Networking_Basics.md

 2. It gets two different IPs on each side of network to communicate

 ## Gateways
-1. How to locate before communicating outside of our Networking
+1. How to locate Router before communicating outside of our Networking
 2. Gateway is used to find the route the packet to the router.
 3. Gateway is basically a door in network to go out
 4. Displays current routing information and table `route`

+Question  to ask on community : If app03 has 2 IPs on same interface, which one is given preferences and why ?
+Why not use 238 subnet IP and connect to JUMP HOST.
 ### How to expose your network to the external world.

 We are using the PDF mentioned in the above link for understanding and